jankul02/zset/README.md

 ```
 kubectl apply -f config/samples/dataproxy_v1alpha1_zookeeperset.yaml

-kubectl get pods -w -l # to observe the restart zk-2 only
+kubectl get pods -w # to observe the restart zk-2 only

 # view the beginning of the log
 kubectl logs zk-2